apache/superset/CONTRIBUTING.md

 # Load some data to play with
 superset load_examples

-# Start the Flask web server (but see below for frontend asset compilation)
+# Start the Flask dev web server (but see below for frontend asset compilation)
-superset runserver -d
+flask run -p 8080 --with-threads --reload --debugger
 ```

 #### Logging to the browser console